Royksopp Techno Cloudburst

 Heart of Norway

-Meet Torbjorn Brundtland and Svein Berge.
-Both form the techno sound of Royksopp.
-They are super-charged techno music performers from Norway.
-They are from Tromso, a city located in the heart of northern Norway.
 Even though they are from the same city, they never met until they hooked up in Bergen, Norway.
-All I can say is this is an unlikely techno group.
-Still, they look odd but fit in with the electric music by sustaining a career in the industry.
+All I can say is this is an unlikely techno duo.
+They seem strange yet chime in with electronic music by their long-lasting career in the industry.

 I find it interesting that they grew up in the same city but never met there.
 When they tell you about Tromso, you hear about a very healthy drug-free music scene.
 They talk more about the joy of creating electrifying music for their audience with an atmosphere of strobes and blinking lights.